andythetechnerd03/My-lil-bag-of-Algorithms/Digit as Sum of 1s and 2s/README.md

 This exercise is initially tasked by my instructor as an example of recursion, but I kinda prefer the "classic" DP method :D, so I used it instead

-Task: Given an integer n, output all the integers whose sum of all of its digits add up to n
+Task: Given an integer n, output all the integers (consisting of only 1s and 2s) whose sum of all of its digits add up to n

 Input: 3
 Output: 111, 12, 21